snehaa0-0/mock-tester/README.md

 An AI-powered mock test generator that creates customized multiple-choice questions using the Groq API.
 Users can take tests on any topic, receive instant feedback, and track their performance over time.

+Live Demo
+Try out the application here: https://mock-tester-f5up.onrender.com/ The application is deployed and ready to use.
+Create an account, generate custom tests on any topic, and track your progress.
 ---

 ## Table of Contents